straker/livingcss/README.md

 ```

 * `allSections` - List of all sections.
+* `footerHTML` - HTML content of the footer.
+Defualts to `Style Guide generated with LivingCSS`.
 * `globalStylesheets` - List of all CSS files to load in the `<head>` of the style guide.
+* `menuButtonHTML` - HTML content of the menu button.
+Defaults to `☰ Menu`.
 * `navbar` - List of page links for linking pages together in the `<header>` navigation bar.
 Only set if there is more than one page defined.
 * `pageOrder` - List of page names in order that they should be sorted.
 * `pages` - List of all pages and their sections.
 List will be sorted by `options.sortOrder`.